garethjmsaunders/digital-code-style-guide/php.md

 ### Use LF (Unix) line endings

-Line feed (LF) Unix style line endings (sometimes called line breaks) SHOULD be used.
+Lines MUST end with a single, Unix-style line feed (LF) character.

+Do not use carriage returns (CR) as used by Apple OS, or carriage return/line feed (CRLF) as used by Windows.

-This is more of an issue for developers who work in Windows, but in any case ensure that your text editor is set up to save files with Unix line breaks.
+Ensure that your text editor is set up to save files with Unix-style line breaks.
 For example, in Sublime Text you can add the following to your user settings:

 ```
     "default_line_ending": "LF",